Alliance Air's aircraft overshoots runway at Jabalpur airport; DGCA begins probe | Business

 - India

-An Alliance Air flight from Delhi carrying 55 passengers overshot the runway while landing at the Jabalpur airport on Saturday afternoon, officials of aviation regulator DGCA said.
+An Alliance Air flight from Delhi carrying 55 passengers overshot the runway by 10 meters while landing at the Jabalpur airport on Saturday afternoon, aviation regulator DGCA officials said.

-None of the passengers or crew members were injured, they said, adding that the Directorate General of Civil Aviation (DGCA) has started an investigation.
+None of the 55 passengers or five crew members was injured, they said, adding the Directorate General of Civil Aviation (DGCA) has started an investigation.

+Following this incident, Alliance Air said it has de-rostered the pilots of the flight and initiated a probe into the matter.

 The airport at Dumna, where the incident took place, is located around 21 km from Jabalpur city.